Percy Henn

-Reverend Canon Percy Umfreville Henn (21 January 1865 – 25 February 1955) was a clergyman and teacher in England and later Western Australia.
+Percy Umfreville Henn (21 January 1865 – 25 February 1955) was a clergyman and teacher in England and later Western Australia.
 He is best known for his time as Headmaster at Guildford Grammar School and later for the building of the Chapel of SS.
 Mary and George.

 Henn gained his BA in 1887 and MA in 1890 from Worcester College at Oxford University.
 He taught at various schools until 1900, when he became a missionary in Western Australia in country towns.
 In Western Australia Henn married Jean Elliott and had four children.
 After further religious work in regional WA, he moved to Guildford, Western Australia and became a leading force behind Guildford Grammar School's Guildford Grammar School Chapel and preparatory school.
 He died in 1955 at age 90.

 Early years

 Henn was born in Manchester, England, as the tenth child of Rev. John Henn and his wife Catherine, née Holcroft.
 His older brother, Sydney Henn, became a member of parliament.
 Henn was educated at Christ's Hospital, London, as a bluecoat boy, and then at Worcester College, Oxford, on a scholarship.
 He graduated with a Bachelor of Arts in 1887, proceeding to a Master of Arts three years later.